suryadipnag/openstack-vim-driver/docs/k8s-install.md

 The driver has a dependency on Kafka, which it uses to send response messages back to Brent.
 Therefore it must be installed with access to the same shared Kafka cluster as Brent.

 By default, the driver will attempt to connect to Kafka with the address `foundation-kafka:9092`.
-This is suitable if the driver is being installed into the same namespace as an installation of Stratoss&trade; Lifecycle Manager.
+This is suitable if the driver is being installed into the same namespace as a standard installation of Stratoss&trade; Lifecycle Manager since its foundation services include Kafka.

 If you need to set a different address (or configure any of the other values of the Helm chart) you may do so by creating a custom values file.